neoforged/Documentation/versioned_docs/version-1.20.4/resources/server/loottables.md

 ### Looting Modifiers

-Loot tables are now affected by the `LootingLevelEvent`, on the Forge event bus, in addition to the looting enchantment.
+Loot tables are now affected by the `LootingLevelEvent`, on the NeoForge event bus, in addition to the looting enchantment.

 ### Additional Context Parameters

-Forge extends certain parameter sets to account for missing contexts which may be applicable. `LootContextParamSets#CHEST` now allows for a `LootContextParams#KILLER_ENTITY` as chest minecarts are entities which can be broken (or 'killed'). `LootContextParamSets#FISHING` also allows for a `LootContextParams#KILLER_ENTITY` since the fishing hook is also an entity which is retracted (or 'killed') when the player retrieves it.
+NeoForge extends certain parameter sets to account for missing contexts which may be applicable. `LootContextParamSets#CHEST` now allows for a `LootContextParams#KILLER_ENTITY` as chest minecarts are entities which can be broken (or 'killed'). `LootContextParamSets#FISHING` also allows for a `LootContextParams#KILLER_ENTITY` since the fishing hook is also an entity which is retracted (or 'killed') when the player retrieves it.

 ### Multiple Items on Smelting